 I really love using cucumber or red bell pepper as a dipping device for tzatziki because it totally adds to the fresh burst of flavor.
 Unfortunately, you don’t get that same flavor profile from store-bought tzatziki.
 The product itself is never as fresh as homemade and often those sneaky unnecessary ingredients find their way into commercially made tzatziki, making it less desirable.

-Fortunately for you and me, this tzatziki sauce is super easy to make at home and only requires a handful of ingredients you may have on hand already — cucumber, dill, lemon juice, olive oil, and garlic.
-You can opt to make a tzatziki sauce with full-fat Greek yogurt but you can also make it with sour cream — your call.
+Fortunately for you and me, this homemade tzatziki sauce is super easy to make and only requires a handful of ingredients, some of which you may have on hand already — cucumber, dill, lemon juice, olive oil, and garlic.
+I prefer this sour cream recipe for tzatziki sauce but you can also make it with full-fat plain Greek yogurt — your call.

 ★ Did you make tzatziki sauce recipe?
 Don’t forget to give it a star rating below!